justinjiajia/personalwiki/nn.md

 ```

-We are now ready to launch the Hadoop Cluster.
-Since the $HADOOP_CONF_DIR/workers file and SSH trusted access are configured, the HDFS daemons can be started with a utility script.
+We are now ready to launch the Hadoop cluster.
+Since the **$HADOOP_CONF_DIR/workers** file and SSH trusted access are configured, the HDFS daemons can be started with a utility script.
 In order to highlight the difference introduced by executing the start-dfs.sh script, we can first check all java processes running currently on this machine.
 Issue the following commands sequentially:

 ```bash
 $ jps